Patriots' Path Council: Camps

-Other in-camp programs include: high ropes COPE course, climbing tour, mountain biking, two 29 ft war canoes, Charley's Mountain hike and overnight, field archery, muzzle loader shooting and many others!

-All cooking at Sabattis is in the traditional patrol style over open fires or on camping stoves.
-Every patrol in camp sends two scouts to pick up their meal ingredients for each meal from the Commissary.
-At every meal patrol leaders and senior patrol leaders are put to the test... preparation and training goes into a successful days.
-Scouts are put to the test in meal setup, preparation, cooking and clean-up.

 Winnebago Scout Reservation

 History

 Although the camp was founded in 1941, the history of the property dates back farther.
 The Lenni Lenape Indians were early inhabitants of the area.
 During the Revolutionary War iron mines were established.
 Norwegian immigrants came and built dairy farms in the 1800s.
 In the early 1900s, Durham Pond was created by intentional flooding to provide water for New Jersey's growing population.
 In 1916, a troop from Montclair camped by the pond.
 However, they had to leave after a week due to complications.

 The land was purchased in 1940.
 By 1941, an actual camp was established.
 The admission fee was $7.50 per scout.
 Each campsite had an icebox, stove, and a latrine with water pumped from a well.
 Food was included in the price, but it had to be cooked by the campers.
 There were 5 campsites, each with room for 30 campers.
 Scouts slept on mattresses stuffed with straw inside tents.